AntonVerminck/cicd-sample-app/webapp/README.md

 # Dockerlab sample application CICD

-This is a sample application for the Dockerlab of the Machine Learning Operations course.
+This is a sample application for the Dockerlab of the Machine Learning Operations course..

 This application requires [NodeJS](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) to run.
 We assume that you have installed these tools on your system.